trimstray/test-your-sysadmin-skills/README.md

 **Solution 2**

 On the other hand `df -h` and `du -sh` could mismatched by about 50% of the hard disk size.
-This was caused by e.g. apache (httpd) keeping large log files in memory which had been deleted from disk.
+This was caused by e.g. Apache (httpd) keeping large log files in memory which had been deleted from disk.

 This was tracked down by running `lsof | grep "/var" | grep deleted` where **/var** was the partition I needed to clean up.